Xmr-nxbx/Transformer-model-for-program-translation/readme.md

 4. multi-GPU training
 5. mixed precision (float16 and float32)

-It should be noted that the gradient accumulation function is replicated in [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf).
+It should be noted that the gradient accumulation function is copied from [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf).

-### Dependency
+## Dependency

 - tensorflow 2
 - tokenizers